hy1984427/appium/write_script_for_android_app/set_parameters_to_launch_app.md

 <pre><code>caps = { caps: { platformName: 'Android', appActivity: 'ui.ConversationList', appPackage: 'com.android.mms' }, appium_lib: { sauce_username: nil, sauce_access_key: nil } }
 </code></pre>

-You can see we defined the `appActivity` and `appPackage`, so we need to find them first.
+You can see we defined the "*appActivity*" and "*appPackage*", so we need to find them first.

-We can use `hierarchyviewer` to easily find them:
+We can use "*hierarchyviewer*" to easily find them:

 ![Alt text](https://raw.githubusercontent.com/hy1984427/appium/master/images/android_hierarchyviewer.png "hierarchyviewer to find appPackage and appActivity")